kailash-manasarovar/statement/docs/evidence/cctv.md

 ## CCTV

-- This is all terrible naive and innocent.
+- This is all terribly naive and innocent.

 ### La Colada laundry